-Compressed air, commonly called Industry’s fourth utility, is the most common utility used in a typical industrial facility.
+Breathing Air Systems are more common now then ever.
 Compressed air is used in more than 70 percent of all manufacturing activities including supplying breathing air to personnel using supplied air respirators.
 Hazardous breathing conditions exist in many routine industrial operations, such as chemical manufacturing, hospitals, abrasive blasting, paint spraying, industrial cleaning, and arc welding.
 In these and other operations that introduce contaminants into the workplace, supplied-air respirators, air filtration systems and carbon monoxide monitors are frequently used for worker protection.

 OSHA Standard 29 CFR 1910.134(i)(1)

 These breathing air systems are designed to meet Occupational Safety and Health Administration (OSHA) Standard 29 CFR 1910.134(i)(1) which states: “Compressed breathing air shall meet at least the requirements for Grade D breathing air described in ANSI/Compressed Gas Association Commodity Specification for Air, G-7.1-1989, to include: